riverluara/love-peace/doc/DesignDoc.md

 So far we have finalised on most design elements of the game.
 We plan to get most of the assets from the public domain.
 We have decided on a basic architecture on how to implement the code for the game.

 ### Purpose
-> Provide a very brief statement about the project and the most important user group and user goals.

 Statement: The game aims to appease teenagers and young adults alike by giving an adrenaline pumping fast and furious action racing game.

 User group: